Your device isn't recognized by your Mac

 Follow these steps if your mouse, keyboard, or trackpad isn't recognized by your Mac.

-Make sure your wireless mouse, keyboard, or trackpad is turned on
+Make sure that your wireless mouse, keyboard, or trackpad is turned on

 The Magic Mouse and Magic Mouse 2 have a slide switch on the bottom of the device.
 Slide the switch to turn on the device.
-On the Magic Mouse, the green LED will briefly light up.
-On the Magic Mouse 2, green will be visible.
+On the Magic Mouse, the green LED briefly lights up.
+On the Magic Mouse 2, green coloring is visible beneath the switch.

 The Magic Keyboard and Magic Trackpad 2 have a slide switch on the back edge of the device.
-Slide the switch to turn on the device (you'll see green).
+Slide the switch to turn on the device (green coloring becomes visible).
 Earlier Apple Wireless Keyboard models have a power button on the right side of the device.
-Pressing the button activates a green LED on the top of the device, near the button.
+Press the button and you see a green LED on the top of the device, near the button.

-When you turn these devices on, they will appear as Connected in the Bluetooth section of System Preferences.
-If a device doesn't appear there, make sure it's charged or replace it batteries, and make sure it has been paired with your Mac.
+When you turn these devices on, they appear as Connected in the Bluetooth section of System Preferences and in the Bluetooth menu in your menu bar.
+If a device doesn't appear there, make sure it's charged or replace it batteries, and make sure it's been paired with your Mac.

-Make sure your device has been set up to work with your Mac
+Make sure that your device has been set up to work with your Mac

 Learn how to pair your Magic Mouse 2, Magic Keyboard, Magic Trackpad 2—and earlier models of Apple wireless devices—with your Mac.

-Choose Apple menu > System Preferences > Bluetooth and make sure that Bluetooth is turned on.
+Choose Apple menu () > System Preferences, then select Bluetooth.
+Make sure that Bluetooth is turned on.

 Refer to the table below for more information on determining the Bluetooth status.
 If the Bluetooth icon doesn't appear, or if the menu bar status continues to indicate that Bluetooth is off, restart your computer and then try to turn Bluetooth on again.